bassignana/streamlit-kruscotto-demo/project-manager.md

 # 1. Snippets
 Run the following code snippets to 'automate' running the project.
 In pycharm there is a bug in running fragments.
+This declarative style of setting up a project was a mistake, at least this current implementation.

 Initialized with:
 uv init --python 3.13